JaviQuilumba/MicroservicesTheaters/updateTheaters/README.md

-# Microservice for Update Movies
+# Microservice for Update Theaters

 <p>
 This microservice performs the action of updating the information of the movie theaters of a movie platform.
 It has an interface where it calls this microservice through a defined URL.
 The microservice performs this action through an API endpoint and connects to a postgres database that is hosted in the cloud where the changed data is updated.
 The use of this microservice will depend on the user's role.